 Kettle Moraine State Forest - Northern Unit

-Show off your selfie skills!
+Snap a selfie with our best views!
 Find a selfie stand located south of Mauthe Lake on the Tamarack Trail and stop for a fun photo.
 Share yours with us on Instagram using #ScenicWisconsin.

 Explore and enjoy 30,000 acres of rolling hills, lakes, forests, and grasslands that were given to us 15,000 years ago during the Ice Age, when our area lay under the grip of colossal ice sheets.
 Summer provides picturesque horseback riding, camping, bicycling, hiking, and fishing.
 Fall in love with the colors as you meander through our winding roads during the autumn season.
 Winter provides excellent opportunities for skiing, snowmobiling, and tubing.
 Then watch as the forest comes alive during the spring season.